Skip to main content

 A Camera Utility is a crucial member of the Camera Department on a film crew.
 They work closely with the camera operators to ensure the equipment is set up properly and in good working condition.

-What role does a Camera Utility play?
+What skills does a Camera Utility need?

 While a formal college degree is not always required to become a Camera Utility, having a background in film production or a related field can be beneficial.
 Some positions may require a certificate or diploma from a film school or technical institute.
 Previous experience working on film sets or with camera equipment is often valued by employers.